Lunch at the Gotham Café

 "Lunch at the Gotham Café" is a horror short story by American writer Stephen King.
-It originally appeared in the 1995 anthology Dark Love (edited by Nancy A. Collins, Edward E. Kramer and Martin H. Greenberg).
+It originally appeared in the 1995 anthology Dark Love (edited by Nancy A. Collins, Edward E. Kramer& and Martin H. Greenberg).
+It won the 1995 Bram Stoker Award for Best Long Fiction.
 In 1997, it was published in the limited-edition collection Six Stories.
 In 2002, it was included in King's collection Everything's Eventual, with a scene from the story featured on the cover of the collection's first edition dust jacket.

 Plot summary

 Steven Davis comes home one day to find a letter from his wife, Diane, coldly stating she has left him and intends to get a divorce.
 He finds himself baffled as to what led her to do this, and over time becomes increasingly depressed.

 Diane's departure prompts him to give up cigarettes, and he begins to suffer nicotine withdrawal.
 Diane's lawyer, William Humboldt, calls Steve with plans to meet with the two of them for lunch.
-He decides on the Gotham Café, and sets a date.
+He decides on the Gotham Café on 53rd Street, and sets a date.
 Steve's lawyer is unable to attend due to a family crisis.
 Despite his lawyer's warnings, however, Steve is determined to keep the date and see Diane again.

 While waiting he impulsively buys an umbrella, despite the weather being clear and sunny.
 Upon entering, he finds the maître d', eventually revealed to be named Guy, apparently in the beginnings of a psychotic break, talking senselessly about a non-existent dog.
 Convening with Diane and Humboldt at a table near the kitchen, Steve pleads with his estranged wife for an explanation.
 Much to Steve's consternation, she refuses to go into details and regards him with a mixture of apprehension and contempt.
 They immediately fall into petty squabbling as Humboldt attempts to get the meeting back on track.